SomendraShekhar/SomendraShekhar/README.md

 - 👋 Hi, I’m @SomendraShekhar
-- 👀 I’m interested in web and software development using Python
+- 👀 I’m interested in web and software development using Python,Django,React & Node.
-- 🌱 I have developed projects with python, django aas well as with .net MVC and and .net core.
+- 🌱 I have developed projects with Python, Django, React,Node as well as with .net MVC and .net core.
 I am very enthusiastic to learn diffrent technologies and to create projects with them.
 - 📫 reach me somendrashekhar2199@gmail.com